UI for Blazor

 Data binding the entire list data makes usage trivial and allows you to focus on other more important things – like if you want your data to be loaded on demand which we also support.

 The TreeList implements dedicated CRUD events to make editing easy.
+Excel-like editing is also supported in which the number of keystrokes is greatly reduced – hitting Enter will store the current cell value, move on to the next cell in the column, and automatically select its content so that the next keystroke will override it.
 The full list of events is too large to be listed but suffice it to say we have everything covered in the docs.
 There are 3 distinct editing modes:

 The TreeList also provides a toolbar to which you can add actions not tied to a given row.
 There is one built-in command – Add.
 Custom commands can be added declaratively – you only need to specify name, an optional icon and a function to be called when the corresponding button is pressed.